 The vendor's statement (or 'section 32') sets out to a potential purchaser the details affecting the property's title, such as any mortgages, leases, caveats, easements, the zoning, rates and so forth.
 If the seller is aware of anything from other parties that may have an impact on the value of the property, such as roadworks or acquisition for public housing, this must also be disclosed in the vendor's statement.

-In Australia, this process is supported by a system of land registration to assure purchasers of land are taking good title.
+In Australia, this process is supported by a Government run system of land registration that records all ownership of land titles in each State and Territory.